HomeBlogNewsPeppol e-Invoicing in Australia: Where We Stand Today

 Invoices must be archived for a minimum of 5 years.

 For B2B transactions, the Australian Taxation Office allows invoices in mutually agreed formats.
 This can range from paper and unstructured PDF to fully structured EDIFACT and XML-based formats.
-However, the ATO is encouraging businesses to adopt e-invoicing via the Peppol network using the Peppol BIS 3.0 format.
-The transition to the PINT A-NZ format is planned for 2024 and 2025.
+However, the ATO is encouraging businesses to adopt Peppol e-Invoicing Australia via the Peppol Australia network using the Peppol BIS 3.0 format.
+The transition to the PINT A-NZ format is planned for 2024 and 2025 to further strengthen e-Invoicing in Australia

 The Business E-Invoicing Right (BER) Initiative